 Many people may ask the question, is the Czech Republic a state governed by the rule of law?
 The Dozimetr case calls into question public confidence in the rule of law.
 The length of the investigation, which has lasted almost three years since the operation began without a final verdict, raises very clear doubts about the effectiveness or independence of our judiciary.
 The release of the accused on bail: For example, the release of Michal Redl from custody may be perceived as insufficient punishment.
 Another factor appears to be a lack of transparency.
 The public has limited access to information on the progress of investigations and court proceedings.

 Hence the role of the media in relation to potential conflicts of interest.
 The mainstream media has been reporting on the Dozimeter case, but the intensity of coverage has fluctuated.
-Limited investigative reporting and work to identify further arguments.
+Limited investigative reporting and a lack of work to identify other arguments prevail.
 Some media prefer to avoid exploring the case in depth, which may be due to fears of legal repercussions or political pressures.
-And what about the conflict of interest itself, as some media houses have links to political or business circles, which may influence the way they report on the case.
+And what about the conflict of interest itself, as some media houses have links to political or business circles, which may influence the way they cover the case.

-And then there are the elections themselves.
-Careful consideration should be given to those voter preferences and candidates who publicly campaign on a commitment to fight corruption and who are known to be taking steps to implement their stated programme goals.
-The Dozimetr case is a test of the resilience of our Czech ability to uphold the rule of law.
-Its thorough and transparent investigation is key to restoring public confidence in institutions and preventing similar scandals in the future.
+The Dozimetr case is a test of the resilience of our Czech ability to maintain the rule of law.
+Its thorough and transparent investigation is crucial to restoring public confidence in institutions and preventing similar scandals in the future.

 gnews.cz - GH